Carbonfreezer/VideoGeoTagger/README.md

 # VideoGeoTagger
 Program to geo-tag a video with a Gpx file that has not been shot continuously.
+The program Needs an internet connection for the Maps to run.

-##Screenshot
+## Screenshot
 ![Screenshot of Video Geo Tagger](Screenshot.png)